zigomir/rubber_ring/README.md

 	config.action_controller.perform_caching = true
   	config.action_controller.page_cache_directory = "#{Rails.root.to_s}/public/build"

+Set admin password with creating `app/config/initializers/rubber_ring.rb` file and set it like this

+	RubberRing.admin_password = 'secret'

 This will enable you to output your pages to plain old `HTML` files that can be later on uploaded to plain web server for serving them.